 * Captain Avery and Toby have a quick cameo, where they’ve apparently been helping Rory tie people up offscreen.
 That’s actually a pretty funny mental image, and it confirms what you might already have suspected from the way “The Curse Of The Black Spot” wrapped up.
 In the company of pirates, Toby is already going native.

 * “No. Colonel Manton, I want you to tell your men to run away.
 Those words.
 I want you to be famous for those exact words.
 I want people to call you Colonel Runaway.
 I want children laughing outside your door, because they’ve found the house of Colonel Runaway.
 And, when people come to you, and ask if trying to get to me through the people I love is in any way a good idea, I want you to tell them your name”.

-* “The anger of a good man is not a problem.
-Good men have too many rules” “Good men don’t need rules.
-Today is not the day to find out why I have so many” Edgy, Doctor.
+* “Good men don’t need rules.
+Today is not the day to find out why I have so many” Edgy, Doctor, edgy.

 * Vastra claims that the Doctor and his friends conquered Demons’ Run without a drop of blood being spilled, ignoring the part where the Doctor tricked their enemies into shooting each other.
 Does that really count as them keeping their own hands clean, because of a technicality?